 Provided you’re connected to the Internet, when you save your files to the cloud folder on your computer this will be synced with the cloud server, and updated on any other device you have when you connect them to the service.

 This way you can still store your files locally, for quick loading and saving, but still have consistent versions across your different devices.
 It also means that all of your files are being automatically backed up to a remote location should something happen to your local copy.

 Cloud services are primarily designed for online use, therefore certain features will be disabled if used offline.
 However, this doesn’t mean you can’t access the cloud, provided if the files are stored locally.
 Once you go back online, and if you’ve made any edits, the cloud will be updated.

 Both OneDrive and Google Drive have these features, but you need the files to be downloaded to your device, else it won’t be possible to view and edit them while offline.
 This is obviously very closely related to the device synchronisation we mentioned previously.

-We can see this often when using Windows 10, which will display notices from your connected email and cloud storage accounts, such as issues with syncing files and notification when files are completed.
+We can see this often when using Windows 10, which will display notices from your connected email and cloud storage accounts.

 Do you use cloud and traditional systems together?
 If you are using Windows 10, it’s likely that you have a OneDrive folder somewhere on your PC.